 For hard-working haulers to transport your horses and livestock, make sure they are well made and built for the long haul.
-Standard features to look for include the following: Heavy duty steel or superior aluminum construction, 30,000 lb rated gooseneck hitch or the sturdy and mega-strong receiver type bumper hitch, and a 1/8" thick tread plate floor.
+Standard features to look for include: Heavy duty steel or superior aluminum construction, 30,000 lb rated gooseneck hitch or the sturdy and mega-strong receiver type bumper hitch, and a 1/8″ thick tread plate floor.

 Features of Western Hauler Truck Beds

 Other items your hauler beds should feature are stake pockets in the deck to ensure you can secure the load, and flush mounted sealed beam lights (ideally with a 7-pole plug-in for your trailer) and powder coat paint for a surface that’s easy to keep clean.

 Look for hauler truck beds that are primed with rust resistant primer and painted with two coats of acrylic paint.
 If you’re going for the custom look, ask them to paint to match your truck.
 Another good feature to look for is spray-in bed liners.
 This offers time-tested bed protection with color-matched paint.

 New and Used Western Hauler Beds